Showing voucher codes on key pages and in email marketing highlights your offers and provides compelling incentives for customers to make a purchase.

 Email capture – customers who sign up for email updates can be rewarded with discounts off their first order.

-Recovering sales – discount codes used in cart abandonment emails can provide a compelling reason for shoppers to return to checkout to complete a purchase.
+Recovering sales – discount codes used in basket abandonment emails can provide a compelling reason for shoppers to return to checkout to complete a purchase.

 Encourage repeat purchases – Your customers have taken the leap and made their first purchase.
 Sending a voucher code for use on their second purchase could entice them back and start building important brand loyalty.

-Rewarding loyalty – On average, loyal customers spend 67% more than new customers, so it’s important to keep those customers happy.
+Rewarding loyalty – On average, loyal customers spend 67% more than new customers, so it’s important to manage customer retention and keep customers happy.
 Exclusive codes sent on occasions such as birthdays can help to make your most loyal customers feel special.

 Upsell & cross-sell – Offering free delivery or money off voucher codes when spending over a certain value or buying multiple products together, could convince your customers to add more items to their basket to reach this threshold.